cosmos72/stmx/README.md

   `PUT` and `TRY-PUT` append values at the end, `PEEK` `TAKE` and `TRY-TAKE` get or remove them from the beginning, shifting the remaining values.
-  For the rest, the methods behave as described for the `CELL` class.
+  For the rest, the methods behave as described for the `TCELL` and `TSTACK` classes.

 - `TCHANNEL` is a transactional multicast channel.
 It is created with `(make-instance 'tchannel)`, can contain unlimited values and it is write-only.